 The concept of multi-touch sales development has been around for a long time.
-It primarily refers to the idea that multiple “touches” (contacts via email, phone, the internet and other means) will ultimately result in more sales opportunities.
+It primarily refers to the idea that multiple “touches” (contacts via email, phone, video, text, and social) will ultimately result in more sales opportunities.

-It takes more attempts than most people think to convert a suspect into a sales prospect.
-It can take ten or more touches to actually talk to a prospect for the first time.
-Auto dialers and data enrichment tools can make the process easier and lead to sales prospecting and more sales engagements.
+It takes more attempts than most people think to convert a contact into a sales prospect.
+It can take 10 or more touches to actually talk to a prospect for the first time.
+Phone dialers and data enrichment tools can make the process easier and lead to sales prospecting and more sales engagements.

 Whether you are selling a product or service, your sales team needs more prospects every day.
-They cannot rest on their laurels, but must be constantly employing multi-touch sales development rep cadences that leverage email sequence software and email automation for sales prospecting that lead to more sales engagements.
+They cannot rest on their laurels, but must be constantly employing multi-touch cadences that leverage email sequence software and email automation for sales prospecting that lead to more sales engagements.

-The cadence concept of multi-touch sales development rep cadence has evolved into a very sophisticated and automatic way of generating more touches.
+The concept of a multi-touch cadence has evolved into a very sophisticated and automatic way of generating more touches.
 Sales prospecting and sales engagement tools include the following components:

-1.TelephoneThe old idea of phone power with multiple sales reps sitting in a bull pen pounding out calls has been replaced with automated dialing processes.
-There are automatic dialing tools available that can lead to dramatic efficiencies in the sales process
+1.TelephoneThe old idea of multiple sales reps sitting in a bull pen pounding out calls has been replaced with new dialing processes.
+There are sales dialing tools available that can lead to dramatic efficiencies in the sales process

 Using email automation programs, sales teams can set up auto response emails timed to touch prospects on a regular basis and as automatic replies and responses to frequently asked questions.
 Email sequence software makes it easy to generate the right emails at the right point in the sales process.